 Who should submit the nomination form?

 The Department will select from candidates that are nominated.
 It will accept nominations from the following two groups:

-After nominations have been received, the TA will be notified and invited to submit a brief (< 200 words) statement highlighting their contributions to the course, as well as any additional supporting documentation they would like to provide (e.g., emails they have received from students).
+After nominations have been received, the TA will be notified and invited to submit a brief (< 500 words) statement highlighting their contributions to the course, as well as any additional supporting documentation they would like to provide (e.g. emails they have received from students).

-The Selection Committee may include the Undergraduate Chair, two volunteer faculty members (including at least one member of the teaching stream faculty), and the previous TA Excellence Award winner (if available/applicable).
+The Selection Committee may include the Associate Chair, Undergraduate Studies, two volunteer faculty members (including at least one member of the teaching stream faculty), and a previous TA Excellence Award winner (if available/applicable).